Trisomy X: Psychological

-The psychosocial adaptation of girls and women with trisomy X is dependent on environmental factors.
+Impaired social regulation is more common in trisomy X and is in part dependent on emotional dysregulation but also dependent on environmental factors.
 Girls growing up in stable environments with healthy home lives tend to have relatively high adaptive and social functioning, while significant behavioural and psychological issues are predominantly seen in those from troubled social environments.
 Though girls with trisomy X usually have good relationships with peers, they trend towards immaturity; some behavioural issues in children with trisomy X are thought to be a consequence of the disconnect between apparent age, as understood via increased height, and cognitive and emotional maturity encouraging hard-to-reach expectations.
 Girls whose motor and language skills are more severely affected by trisomy X often experience low confidence and self-esteem.
 These traits vary in severity; though some women with trisomy X are significantly impaired, many are within the normal range of variance, and some are high-functioning and high-achieving.

-Some mental health issues are more frequent in women with trisomy X. Dysthymia and cyclothymia, milder forms of depression and bipolar disorder respectively, are more common than in the general population.
+Some mental health issues are more frequent in women with trisomy X. Dysthymia and cyclothymia, milder forms of depression and bipolar disorder, respectively, are more common than in the general population.
 Women with trisomy X average higher schizotypy, reporting higher levels of introversion, magical thinking, and impulsivity.
-Sex chromosome aneuploidies are associated with psychosis, and schizophrenic women are more likely to have trisomy X than the general female population.
+Around 30% are affected by thought problems, and 13% have been diagnosed with psychotic or bipolar disorders.
+Schizophrenic women are more likely to have trisomy X than the general female population.
 The prevalence of trisomy X in women with adult-onset schizophrenia is estimated to be around 1 in 400, compared to 1 in 1,000 in women as a whole; the prevalence in childhood onset schizophrenia is unclear, but may be as high as 1 in 40.
-Approximately one-fifth of women with trisomy X report clinically significant levels of anxiety.
-Women with trisomy X are often "late bloomers", experiencing high rates of psychological distress into early adulthood, but by their mid-thirties having stronger interpersonal bonds and healthy relationships.
+One in five women with trisomy X report clinically significant levels of anxiety.
+Estimates of the prevalence of clinical depression vary between 18 and 54%.
+Women with trisomy X are often "late bloomers", experiencing high rates of psychological distress into early adulthood, but by their mid-thirties have stronger interpersonal bonds and healthy relationships.
 The study of mental health in trisomy X is complicated by the fact that girls and women who were diagnosed before birth seem to be more mildly affected than those diagnosed after.
 For instance, psychogenic stomach pains are reported in a disproportionate number of postnatally diagnosed patients, but fewer prenatally diagnosed ones.

 Mosaic forms

 The most common karyotype in trisomy X is 47,XXX, where all cells have an additional copy of the X chromosome.
-Mosaicism, where both 47,XXX and other cell lines are present, occurs in approximately 10% of cases.
-Mosaic trisomy X has different outcomes to the non-mosaic condition.
-Common mosaic forms observed include 46,XX/47,XXX, 45,X0/47,XXX (with a Turner syndrome cell line), and 47,XXX/48,XXXX (with a tetrasomy X cell line).
-Complex mosaicism, with cell lines such as 45,X0/46,XX/47,XXX, can also be seen.
+Mosaicism, where both 47,XXX and other cell lines are present, occurs in over 30% of cases.
+Mosaic trisomy X can have different outcomes to the non-mosaic condition and further contributes to the variability seen in Trisomy X. Common mosaic forms observed include 46,XX/47,XXX, 45,X/47,XXX (with a Monosomy X cell line), and 47,XXX/48,XXXX (with a tetrasomy X cell line).
+Complex mosaicism, with cell lines such as 45,X/46,XX/47,XXX, can also be seen.